 Is it Possible To Dilute Gel Stain to Thin it?

 To achieve a lighter color and produce a glaze effect, mineral spirits can be used to thin gel stains.
-Furthermore, this technique can be utilized for staining or to create a distinctive antique finish when applied over paint.
+Furthermore, this technique can be utilized for staining or to create a distinctive antique type of wood finish when applied over paint.

 Can You Sand Gel Stain?